mikeball/ticket/README.md

 An encrypted ticketing library, primarily intended for use in cookie based authentication.

 Each ticket is encrypted with AES 128 bit encryption & initialization vector, then signed with SHA256 HMAC.
-Ticket expiration is packaged inside of the cookie and is checked when value is retrieved.
+Expiration is packaged inside of the ticket and is checked when value is retrieved.

 ## Installation